Samsung Developer Conference

 Samsung Developer Conference, also known as SDC, is an annual technology conference held by Samsung Electronics since 2013.
 The event focus in showcasing the latest technology advances in mobile software and Samsung solutions, such as SmartThings, Bixby, Tizen and One UI.
 From 2018, it has also unveiled the Infinity Flex display technology for foldable smartphones such as Samsung Galaxy Z Fold.
-The latest event, SDC 2021, was held online due to the COVID-19 pandemic.
+The 2021 event, SDC 2021, was held online due to the COVID-19 pandemic.

 Overview

 SDC started in 2013 as a technology event for people in the industry to “engage with industry leaders, collaborate with fellow developers, and learn about new Samsung tools and SDKs”, according to Samsung.
 The event usually takes place between October and November every year.

 The first event was held in a hotel in San Francisco, but in the second edition they translated the venue to the McEnery Convention Center in San José.

 During the first editions, SDC focused on mobile technologies, but in recent years it has also included sessions about Artificial Intelligence and Internet of Things.